stenzek/duckstation/README.md

 The DuckStation libretro core is not covered by the GPL license, but is still completely free to use.
 The only restriction is that COMMERCIAL DISTRIBUTION IS PROHIBITED.
 By downloading the libretro core, you agree that you will not distribute it with any paid applications, services, or products.

 The core is maintained by a third party, and is not provided as part of the GitHub release.
-You can download the core through the RetroArch buildbot/core updater, or from the links below:
+You can download the core through the RetroArch buildbot/core updater, or from the links below.
+The changelog is viewable at https://www.duckstation.org/libretro/changelog.txt

 - Windows x64 (64-bit): https://www.duckstation.org/libretro/duckstation_libretro_windows_x64.zip
 - Android AArch64 (64-bit): https://www.duckstation.org/libretro/duckstation_libretro_android_aarch64.zip